trunng/trunng/README.md

 👋 WELCOME TO TRUNNG's GITHUB

-🔭 My name is Trung and I am a junior from University of Information Technology.
+🔭 My name is Trung - a junior from University of Information Technology.

-✨ I'm currently learning about web/app design including UX/UI, front-end by ReactJS and database.
+✨ I'm currently learning about web/app development including UX/UI design, front-end coding by using ReactJS and database.

 ⚡ I'm trying with the goals which is becoming an excellent IT bachelor.